Welcome to Krasnodar

 It's been a long time since Krasnodar has needed those facades.
-Today, its lively centre boasts clean and pleasant streets lined with countless cafes and restaurants.
-Externally renovated, tsarist-era buildings give parts of the city an elegant, European-style appearance that have earned it the sobriquet 'Little Paris'.
-There isn't a great deal to see in the city, but it's a pleasant place to relax for a day or two.
+Today, its lively centre boasts pleasant streets lined with shops, cafes and restaurants.
+Tsarist-era buildings give parts of the city an elegant, European appearance that have earned it the sobriquet 'Little Paris'.
+There isn't a great deal to do in the city, but it's delightful for a short visit.

 The road from Rostov-on-Don feeds into the northern end of Krasnaya ul, Krasnodar’s 2km-long leafy colonnade of a main street.
 Train and bus stations are about 2km to the southeast, just north of the Kuban River, which snakes around the city’s southern and western flanks.